 - Blended families

 - Parents and grandparents providing financial support to their children and grandchildren

 Examples of cohabitation agreements we have recently prepared include:

 - A cohabitation agreement between a couple where our client had built up a very successful business over many years prior to meeting his partner.
 Our client, who also had children from a previous relationship, wanted to ensure his business and wealth were passed to his children in the future.
 We drafted a cohabitation agreement that effectively ring-fenced those assets in the event of the relationship breaking down.

-- A cohabitation agreement for a client who was very concerned about the lack of legal protection for unmarried couples.
-Although the couple had split their finances evenly throughout their relationship, we drafted a cohabitation to provide clarity and certainty which provided our client with the reassurance she was seeking.
+- A cohabitation agreement for a client who was very concerned about the lack of legal protection for unmarried cohabiting couples.
+Although the couple had split their finances evenly throughout their relationship, we drafted a cohabitation agreement to provide clarity and certainty which provided our client with the reassurance she was seeking.